Getting Started on Slurm#

 You can also view GPU availability from the CLI:

-$ sky show-gpus --infra slurm
+$ sky gpus list --infra slurm

 Slurm GPUs